zentuit/soomla-ios-core/README.md

 1. Download SoomlaiOSStore.zip and unpack it.

 2. Add libSoomlaiOSStore.a and add it to your project's library dependencies.
-Add SooomlaiOSStore headers forder to your project as a source folder.
+Add SooomlaiOSStore headers folder to your project as a source folder.

-3. Got to your project's "Build Phases" and set the value "-ObjC" for the key "Other Linker Flags".
+3. Go to your project's "Build Phases" and set the value "-ObjC" for the key "Other Linker Flags".

 4. Go through steps 3-5 from [Getting Started (using source code)](https://github.com/soomla/ios-store#getting-started-using-source-code).

 What's next?
 In App Purchasing.
 ---

 ios-store provides you with VirtualCurrencyPacks.
-VirtualCurrencyPack is a representation of a "bag" of currencies that you want to let your users purchase in the App Store.
-You define VirtualCurrencyPacks in your game specific assets file which is your implemetation of IStoreAssets ([example](https://github.com/soomla/ios-store/blob/master/SoomlaiOSStoreExamples/MuffinRush/MuffinRush/MuffinRushAssets.m)).
-After you do that you can call StoreController to make actual purchases and ios-store will take care of the rest.
+VirtualCurrencyPack is a representation of a "bag" of currency units that you want to let your users purchase in the App Store.
+You define VirtualCurrencyPacks in your game specific assets file which is your implementation of `IStoreAssets` ([example](https://github.com/soomla/ios-store/blob/master/SoomlaiOSStoreExamples/MuffinRush/MuffinRush/MuffinRushAssets.m)).
+After you do that you can call `StoreController` to make actual purchases and ios-store will take care of the rest.

 Example:

-Lets say you have a VirtualCurrencyPack you call TEN_COINS_PACK, a VirtualCurrency you call COIN_CURRENCY and a VirtualCategory you call CURRENCYPACKS_CATEGORY:
+Lets say you have a VirtualCurrencyPack you call `TEN_COINS_PACK`, a VirtualCurrency you call `COIN_CURRENCY` and a VirtualCategory you call `CURRENCYPACKS_CATEGORY`:

 ```objective-c
 VirtualCurrencyPack* TEN_COINS_PACK = [[VirtualCurrencyPack alloc] initWithName:@"10 Coins"